Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Broadcom Clarity is a standalone, finance-first PPM platform built for top-down governance in regulated industries.
 Tempo offers a modular SPM platform that runs natively inside Jira and connects strategy to what your teams actually deliver.

-Enterprise Clarity deployments typically take 9–12 months.
+According to some reviewers, enterprise Clarity deployments take 9–12 months.
 Tempo's modular setup means most organizations start seeing value in weeks.

 Broadcom Clarity and Tempo are built around different assumptions about how portfolio management works.
-Clarity assumes the portfolio lives above the work – a separate governance layer that leadership controls and delivery teams report into.
-Tempo assumes the portfolio is the work – visibility that builds up from execution data already flowing through Jira.
+Clarity treats the portfolio as a separate governance structure that sits above the work – one that leadership controls and delivery teams report into.
+Tempo treats the portfolio as the work itself – visibility built up from execution data already flowing through Jira.

 What is Broadcom Clarity?